AliouneDiouf/MyoCoach/README.md

 ## Programmation

-Don't be afraid you will not use to program anytihng again , just some command to enter ;)
+Don't be afraid you will not use to program anytihng again , just some command to enter ;).
+Now you will really begin to buil the system !

 * :one:  Create an account on the online programming tool developed by Arduino: [Arduino Web Editor](https://create.arduino.cc)